pchen2145/helm-demo/README.md

 - Kubectl 1.17.3
 - Docker 19.03.8

 Note that the docker images for these applications have already been built and have been pushed to my personal Dockerhub repository.
-This is where the images are pulled from by default, as specified in the Helm Chart.
+This is where the images are pulled from by default, as specified in values.yaml.

 Steps:
 - Clone this repository